This post has been refreshed for 2017 👻

 Since its launch, in September 2011, Snapchat has shown incredible growth.
-The Ghost 👻 now boasts over 150 million daily active users and 7 billion video views, daily.
-Even The Whitehouse have joined in.
+The Venice, California-based company now boasts over 161 million daily active users and 10 billion video views, daily.

 And with consumer attention comes ad dollars, with many major brands turning to Snapchat as a way to connect with their audience.
 Gatorade is one of the brands getting involved; they ran a sponsored Lense during the Super Bowl and generated over 100 million views.

 So how can you get in on the action?
 And how can you use Snapchat to grow your business?

 This post will give you the lowdown on Snapchat, from the basics of how it works to 5 super-actionable tips for brands and businesses from marketer, Everette Taylor.